arnaubrichs/M4L-Devices/README.md

 ### Panning

 - MC Stereo Panner: Takes up to 32 channels in (using MC recievers), and pans them to a stereo field.
+- MC > Spat: A hack of PanoLiveControl for sending individual MC channels to the PanoLive M4l device.

 ### Utility